 TEA designation is critical for any EB-5 project in the market today

 In today’s EB-5 market, getting an EB-5 project location designated as a targeted employment area (TEA) is important for successfully attracting EB-5 investors.
 If an EB-5 project is located in a TEA, the required EB-5 investment amount is only $900,000 as opposed to $1.8 million for a project not located in a TEA.
 Since the vast majority of EB-5 investors are primarily motivated to invest in an EB-5 project to acquire a green card, they typically have no compelling reason to risk twice as much capital in an EB-5 investment project.

 To be officially designated as a TEA, an EB-5 project must be located in either (i) a rural area or (ii) a location experiencing a high unemployment rate at least 50% above the national average.
 When an EB-5 investor submits an I-526 immigration petition, verifiable third-party evidence and documentation are included in the petition to demonstrate that the EB-5 project and the investor qualify at the $900,000 investment level.
 For EB-5 investors who choose to invest in a USCIS-approved regional center, the available projects will most likely be located in TEAs.

 (i) High unemployment TEA designations

 To be designated as a high unemployment TEA, an EB-5 project must be located in an area with an unemployment rate of at least 150% of the U.S. national average.
-Since the U.S. national average unemployment rate for 2018 was 3.9%, the required unemployment rate threshold for a high unemployment TEA is 5.9% in 2019 (150% of the 3.9% unemployment rate).
+Since the U.S. national average unemployment rate for 2019 was 3.66%, the required unemployment rate threshold for a high unemployment TEA is 5.49% through mid-April 2021 (150% of the 3.66% unemployment rate).

 Click Image to View the TEA Map